ubc-library-rc/r-microdata/content/orientation_ctns.md

 ## Selected CTNS variables, 2020 and 2022
-Below are selected variables we will use when we analyze the CTNS PUMF in R. Take a moment to familiarize yourself with them, and notice the difference between the 2020 and 2022 survey years.
+Below are selected variables we will use when we analyze the CTNS PUMF in R. Take a moment to familiarize yourself with them, and notice the differences between the 2020 and 2022 survey years.

 ### CTNS 2020